Vaccines for Children Logo

 Provider Requirements

-Any physician, healthcare organization or medical practice licensed by the State of Nevada to prescribe and administer vaccines may enroll in the Nevada VFC program.
+Any pharmacist, physician, healthcare organization or medical practice licensed by the State of Nevada to prescribe and administer vaccines may enroll in the Nevada VFC program.
 Requirements for provider enrollment ensure accountability.

 Requirements include: